Chronic Idiopathic Constipation

 These symptoms are more likely to indicate a serious underlying condition in people who are over 50 years of age at the time of symptoms first appearing.

 Good to know: Constipation is a possible symptom of colorectal cancer, a common gastroenterological cancer that usually affects people who are older than 60 years of age.
 It is associated with Crohn's disease and ulcerative colitis.
-For more information on colorectal cancer, see this resource.
+For more information, see this resource on colorectal cancer.
+If you or someone you care for are experiencing symptoms that are worrying you, you can do a free symptom assessment at any time using the Ada app.

 Causes of chronic idiopathic constipation